estecaes/property-matching-assistant/docs/learning-log/module-reviews.md

 This document captures retrospective analysis of each module implementation, including blind spots discovered, deviations from guidance, and lessons learned.

+**Documentation Approach:** Modules 5-7 use systematic blind spots analysis post-implementation.
+This proved more valuable than predictive task planning (CHECKLIST approach used in Modules 0-5) as it captures real issues discovered during development rather than predicted ones.

 ---

 ## Module 1: Foundation - Post-Implementation Review